Crowded Teeth and Braces – Uptown New Orleans, LA

 Giving Your Smile the Space It Needs

 Crowded teeth are much more common than you might think.
 Many adults struggle with this type of orthodontic problem, many of whom never seek proper treatment.
-If you are one of the many who suffer from overcrowding and poor oral health as a result, Dr. Camenzuli and his team can use braces in Uptown New Orleans to give your smile the space it needs.
-By using traditional, metal braces, you can watch as your teeth begin to shift in a way that creates necessary space for a more aesthetically pleasing and overall, healthy smile.
+If you are one of the many who suffer from overcrowding and poor oral health as a result, Dr. Camenzuli, General Dentist, and his team can use braces in Uptown New Orleans to give your smile the space it needs.
+By using metal braces, you can watch as your teeth begin to shift in a way that creates necessary space for a more aesthetically pleasing and overall, healthy smile.
 Contact us today to schedule a consultation.

 What Can Happen if Crowded Teeth are Left Untreated?